East African Journal of Veterinary and Animal Sciences: *A Nationally Accredited Journal

 Unacknowledged copying or an attempt to misattribute original authorship, whether of ideas, text or results and presents as his/her own work is defined as plagiarism.
 As defined by the Office of Research Integrity of US Department of Health and Human Services, plagiarism can include, "theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work".
 Plagiarism can be said to have clearly occurred when large chunks of text have been cut and pasted without appropriate and unambiguous attribution.
 Authors should ensure that they credit the originator of any ideas as well as the words and figures that they use to express the ideas.
 Copying without proper acknowledgement of the origin of text or figures is strictly forbidden.
 Small amounts of text, a line or two, are usually ignored.
 Plagiarism includes self-plagiarism, which is, in effect, publishing the same work twice.
 All sources must be cited at the point they are used, and reuse of wording must be limited and be attributed or quoted in the text.
 EAJVAS editors assess all such cases on their individual merits.
 When plagiarism becomes evident post-publication, EAJVAS may correct or retract the original publication depending on the degree of plagiarism, context within the published article and its impact on the overall integrity of the published study.

 The process of detecting plagiarism by EAJVAS could involve the use of software (Crossref Similarity Check).
+A manuscript exceeding 20% leads to accusations of plagiarism.
 CrossCheck is an initiative from CrossRef to help scholarly publishers verify the originality of submitted manuscripts.
 The web-based tool can be used in the editorial process to identify matching text but it cannot, on its own, identify plagiarism.
 Manual examination of the matching text is still required and judgment used to identify if plagiarism has occurred or not.

 Of course, there are different degrees of plagiarism.
 The severity is dependent on various factors: extent of copied material, originality of copied material, position/context/type of material and referencing/attribution of the material used.
 Every case is different and therefore decisions will vary per case.
 For the sake of clarity, the Editorial Office of EAJVAS is advised, while reviewing, to consider points like professional seniority of author, cultural background, verbatim copying of another work or significant portion of a single source, mixing verbatim, changing keywords and phrases but retaining the content, rephrasing, wrong citation and others.
 Details of each qualifier could be accessed from the website.
 However, for a review paper, the above is not directly applicable as it is expected to give a summary of existing literature.
 But authors are encouraged to use their own words otherwise properly quoted and/or cited texts, and the work should include a new interpretation.